 Clover Food Lab – 27 School Street

-This is the only coffee shop I’ve ever been in where my arrival was announced… by a herald… and it didn’t feel weird.
+This is the only coffee shop I’ve ever been to where my arrival was announced… by a herald… and it didn’t feel weird.
 Perhaps it was because I asked if I could take a photo.

-This is a pour over coffee shop and a food lab; so, no lattes or cappuccinos… just pour over with tons of working space.
-This seemed like an ultra hip student hangout where you can find good vegan food and free wifi.
+This is a pour-over coffee shop and a food lab; so, no lattes or cappuccinos… just pour over with tons of working space.
+This seemed like an ultra-hip student hangout where you can find good vegan food and free wifi.